kappafon/ai-copilots/content/AI Assisted Development/How Copilots Get Context.md

   - AI
   - copilot
 ---
-Depending on the type of the AI assistant you are using in order for it to give you a better answer it needs context.
+Depending on the type of the AI assistant you are using in order for it to give you a better answer it needs [[Context Window|Context]].

 As a starting point the name of the file, as well as the files extension, will already give your copilot an 'idea' of what you want to achieve.